-H5.9.
-TRANSPORTATION
+H5.9 TRANSPORTATION

-The Secondary Plan area will provide an integrated, multi-modal transportation network that is well connected to other lands within the Premier Gateway Employment area, and provides easy access to major population areas within the Town as well as key transportation corridors.
-The Transportation policies of Section F6 of this Plan are applicable to the Secondary Plan area and in addition, the following policies apply:
+The Secondary Plan area will provide an integrated, holistic, multi-modal transportation network that is well connected to other lands within the Premier Gateway Employment Area, and provides easy access to major population areas within the Town as well as key transportation corridors.
+The transportation system is based on the work undertaken through the Secondary Plan Study process including the Premier Gateway West Scoped Area Transportation Study (ATS).
+The Premier Gateway West Scoped ATS was initiated to identify the local, Regional and Provincial transportation network improvements required to serve both the Premier Gateway Phase 1B Employment Area Secondary Plan and other proposed development outside of the Secondary Plan area.
+As a result of this work, a road network as well as a number of transportation infrastructure improvements were identified as required to support the development of the Secondary Plan area.
+All future development will be tied to the provision of these required infrastructure improvements.
+The Transportation policies of Section F6 of this Plan are applicable to the Secondary Plan area and in addition, the following policies which identify the road network and provide direction regarding its implementation, apply: